usnistgov/nist-mud/README.md

 Access Control Rules at access points to restrict what the device can do on the network.
 In this project, MUD is implemented on SDN capable switches using OpenDaylight as the SDN controller.

+This repository publishes a scalable implementation of the ACL part of the  IETF MUD standard.
+Only the ACL part of the MUD standard is implemented.
+We do not implement the MUD server that is responsible for fetching MUD files and installing them in OpenDaylight.

 [The MUD standard is defined here](https://www.ietf.org/id/draft-ietf-opsawg-mud-18.txt)